In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 Test our network

-We’ll use the same approach to test our network as we did above to test our network, with the Inngest dev server’s.
+We’ll use the same approach to test our network as we did above.

 Invoke payload